• Skip to main content

 Improvement And Features Overview On Asp.Net MVC 3.0:

-• Support for Multiple View Engines.
-There is a number of view engines are supported by asp.net mvc 3.0.
-You can choose anyone of them.
+- Support for Multiple View Engines.
+There are a number of view engines supported by asp.net MVC 3.0.
+You can choose any one of them.
 They are Razor, Spark, NHaml and NDjango.

-• Global Action Filters: To execute some predefined functionality either before or after a controller function is execute, mvc 2 introduced ‘action filters’.
-However, it only worked for function level, like, if you want to execute something before every controller method, you would have to add the filter on each method.
-Asp.NET MVC 3.0 improved it and introduce ‘Global Action Filters’, which will work for all controller functions.
-We can say this as class level filters also.
+- Global Action Filters: MVC 2 introduced ‘action filters’ to execute some predefined functionality either before or after a controller function is executed.
+However, it only worked at the function level.
+For example, if you want to execute something before every controller method, you would have to add a filter to each method.
+Asp.NET MVC 3.0 improved this and introduced ‘Global Action Filters’, which will work for all controller functions.
+We can also say this as class-level filters.

-• “ViewBag” Property For Views: Besides ViewData properties, now asp.net MVC 3 have another property named ‘ViewBag’.
+- “ViewBag” Property For Views: In addition to ViewData properties, asp.net MVC 3 now has another property named ‘ViewBag’.
 This provides a simpler way to access data in view.
-Such as, in ViewData, we had to use ‘View[“mydata”] = user;’ type syntax(utilizing Dictionary).
-On ViewBag, we can use ‘ViewBag.user = user;’ and can be used as a dynamic variable in view templates.
+For example, in ViewData, we had to use ‘View[“my data”] = user;’ type syntax(utilizing Dictionary).
+On ViewBag, we can use ‘ViewBag.user = user;’, which can be used as a dynamic variable in view templates.

-• JSON Binding Support: Asp.net MVC 3 supports json data binding with controller action method which links to client template data.
+- JSON Binding Support: Asp.net MVC 3 supports JSON data binding with a controller action method that links to client template data.

-* On the next window, you will get options for selecting whether you want a empty application or some basic code integrated application(option ‘Internet Application’).
-As a beginner, better choice is to get the template application as that will help you a lot in the way of learning by checking out those code base.
-Besides, you will get option for choosing your template engine, select ‘razor‘.
-Also, if you are interested to use unit testing(recommended), select the ‘create unit test project’ check-box.
+* In the next window, you will get options to select whether you want an empty application or some basic code-integrated application(option ‘Internet Application’).
+As a beginner, the better choice is to get the template application, as that will help you a lot in the way of learning by checking out those code bases.
+Besides, you will get option for choosing your template engine, select ‘razor’.
+Also, if you are interested in using unit testing(recommended), select the ‘create unit test project’ checkbox.

 * Now look at the directory structures of the newly created application.
-You will find three main directories(‘Models’,’Views’ and ‘Controllers’) there, which contains their corresponding files.
-Beside, there is a directory named ‘Scripts’, which contains some already added javascript libraries(including jquery) and a directory named ‘Contents’, which may contains style sheets and other static files.
+You will find three main directories(‘Models’,’Views’ and ‘Controllers’) there, which contain their corresponding files.
+Besides, there is a directory named ‘Scripts’, which contains some already added javascript libraries(including jQuery) and a directory named ‘Contents’, which may contain style sheets and other static files.
 And sure, you can add other directories also.
-However, its recommended that, if you are going to use something big to be integrated here, better to do those tasks on a separate project and add their references on this project.
+However, it is recommended that if you are going to use something big to be integrated here, it is better to do those tasks on a separate project and add their references to this project.

-* Run the application, you will find a basic layout with home/about/login/register pages.
-Play around a while around those files to have a basic idea at a glance.
-For ‘home’ and ‘about us’ page, home controller processes the requests and these page don’t have any model associated with them.
-For register and login page, Account controller does the work, ‘AccountModels’ model contains the data access logic of these pages.
-We are not going to discuss on them on this tutorial.
+* Run the application; you will find a basic layout with home/about/login/register pages.
+Play around a while with those files to get a basic idea at a glance.
+For the ‘home’ and ‘about us’ pages, the home controller processes the requests, and these pages don’t have any model associated with them.
+For the register and login page, the Account controller does the work, and the ‘AccountModels’ model contains the data access logic of these pages.
+We are not going to discuss them in this tutorial.

 using System;